-1 Q. How will the City of Providence go about choosing a supplier under this program?
-2 A. Good Energy will assess market conditions and advise the Town on a recommended date to 3 solicit bids.
-Good Energy will issue a Request for Bids, specifying the terms and conditions of 4 the solicitation and requesting bids for specified products and a number of contract terms (e.g. 1, 5 2 or 3 years).
-In advance of the day bids are due ("bid day"), Good Energy will solicit indicative 6 pricing on All-Requirements electricity supply and any additional renewable energy.
-This 7 information will be used by the City and Good Energy to identify the optimal amount of 8 additional renewable energy to include in the default and optional product offerings.
-On bid day, 9 the City will review the submitted bids to provide All-Requirements electricity supply, including 10 any additional renewable energy, and the representative of the City shall choose a supplier and 11 contract term that is consistent with the Council's direction.
-As bid prices are only effective for 12 generally a two (2) hour window, on bid day the City shall select it's supplier and sign its ESA 13 with their supplier of choice for the chosen contract length and per kilowatt hour rate.
-14 15 Q. The Act also requires a municipality to report to this Commission the result of the 16 competitive supply solicitation and proposed agreement awards to the Commission.
-How 17 will the Municipality accomplish this?
-18 A.Within five (5) business days following bid day, the City will file with the Commission a 19 report on the results of its solicitation, including whether the solicitation resulted in selection of a 20 winning supplier and execution of an ESA.
-If the solicitation is successful, the City will report 21 to the Commission the name of the winning supplier, the dates electric service will commence 22 and terminate, the prices for each product to be offered to consumers and the renewable content 23 to be included in each product offering.
-24 25 Q. Once a supplier is selected and the aggregation rate is set, how will the program 26 communicate to eligible customers their rights and responsibilities, including informing 27 them of their right to opt-out of the program?
-28 A. The plan as submitted includes a timeline for education and awareness leading up to the program launch.
-It begins with broad based efforts that promote awareness to all residents and
+Q. How will the Town of Portsmouth go about choosing a supplier under this program?

+13 A. Good Energy will assess market conditions and advise the Town on a recommended date to solicit bids.
+Good Energy will issue a Request for Bids, specifying the terms and conditions of the solicitation and requesting bids for specified products and a number of contract terms (e.g. 1, pricing on All-Requirements electricity supply and any additional renewable energy.
+This information will be used by the Town and Good Energy to identify the optimal amount of additional renewable energy to include in the default and optional product offerings.
+On bid day, including any additional renewable energy, and the representative of the Town shall select a bid that is consistent with the Council's direction.
+As bid prices are only effective for a short window on bid day the Town shall select its supplier and sign an ESA with their supplier of 1 2 choice for the chosen contract length and per kilowatt hour rate.
+3 4 Q. The Act also requires a municipality to report to this Commission the result of the 5 competitive supply solicitation and proposed agreement awards to the Commission.
+How 6 will the Municipality accomplish this?
+7 A. Within five (5) business days following bid day, the Town will file with the Commission a 8 report on the results of its solicitation, including whether the solicitation resulted in selection of a 9 winning supplier and execution of an ESA.
+If the solicitation is successful, the City will report to 10 the Commission the name of the winning supplier, the dates electric service will commence and 11 terminate, the prices for each product to be offered to consumers and the renewable content to be included in each product offering.
+12 13 14 Q. Once a supplier is selected and the aggregation rate is set, how will the program 15 communicate to eligible customers their rights and responsibilities, including informing 16 them of their right to opt-out of the program?
+17 A. The plan as submitted includes a timeline for education and awareness leading up to the 18 program launch.
+It begins with broad based efforts that promote awareness to all residents and 19 businesses in the Municipality: a tailored website, traditional media outreach, social media 20 engagement, in-person presentations, distribution of direct marketing materials, and the 21 establishment of a consumer help-line.
+These communications will explain the purpose of this program and provide information as to how to opt-out of the program at no cost.
+The education